Image

 Last Updated: May 5, 2026

-Boone County, MO manslaughter defense lawyer.
+Manslaughter defense lawyer in Boone County, MO.
 Facing a manslaughter charge in Boone County, MO is far more than a routine criminal matter, it’s a serious situation that can affect every aspect of your life.
 Your freedom, your future, and your reputation are all on the line.
 At Combs Waterkotte, our Boone County, MO manslaughter defense attorneys move quickly to protect your rights, scrutinize the evidence, and develop a strategic defense focused on achieving the best possible outcome.

-You need a skilled and aggressive Boone County, MO manslaughter defense lawyer on your side right away.
-Call Combs Waterkotte right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
-Our defense team has more than 80 years of combined experience and has successfully handled 10,000+ cases just like yours in Boone County and across Missouri.
+You need a strong, experienced manslaughter defense attorney in Boone County, MO in your corner right away.
+Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
+With 80+ years of combined experience and over 10,000 cases successfully handled in Boone County and across Missouri, we know how to fight, and win, cases like yours.

 • Protect Your Life